 NALP's aim is to strengthen the voice of NALP Paralegals in the legal world.
 NALP has advocated in the past on behalf of its members, to the The Law Society, Bar Council, Solicitor's Regulation Authority, Bar Standards Board and Legal Services Board.

 NALP encourages all its members who wish to practise in their own right, to gain a NALP Licence to Practice subject to eligibility, insurance requirements and competency.

 The importance of professional training and qualification

 The role of the paralegal is crucial to the practical and economic sustainability of the provision of legal services by solicitors' practices and alternative business structures (ABS), as well as roles played within commerce and industry.
 They are an extremely important part of the legal profession.

 Now, more than ever before, Paralegals will take on an even more significant role due to changes occurring within the Legal Services Sector.
 With Barristers being able to conduct litigation, there will be more opportunities for paralegals to work within the 'regulated' legal sector.

 Also, since legal aid has been withdrawn for all but a few cases, the public need access to more cost effective legal advice and assistance.
-This gives further opportunities for trained and qualified paralegals with a NALP Licence to Practice to work as paralegal practitioners under strict rules and guidelines of NALP.
+This gives further opportunities for trained and qualified paralegals with a NALP Licence to Practise to work as paralegal practitioners under strict rules and guidelines of NALP.